flaviogf/dotfiles/README.md

 ## :rocket: Project

-:books: This repository is destined to save all my dotfiles.
+:scroll: This repository is destined to save all my dotfiles.

 ## :computer: Techs